-Staff are aware that technology offers many opportunities but is a significant component in many safeguarding and wellbeing issues.
+At Birley Primary Academy, we are aware that technology offers many opportunities but is a significant component in many safeguarding and wellbeing issues.
 Children are at risk of abuse online as well as face to face.
 Children can also abuse their peers online.
 This can take the form of abusive, harassing, and misogynistic messages, the non-consensual sharing of indecent images, especially around chat groups, and the sharing of abusive images and pornography, to those who do not want to receive such content.

-All staff have an understanding of the expectations applicable to their roles and responsibilities in relation to filtering and monitoring of ICT systems and regular monitoring of school's equipment and networks.
+All our staff have an understanding of the expectations applicable to their roles and responsibilities in relation to filtering and monitoring of ICT systems and regular monitoring of our academy's equipment and networks.

-The academy's approach to online safety, including appropriate filtering and monitoring on academy devices and networks is reflected in this Child Protection Policy, including awareness of the ease of access to mobile phone networks (see Keeping Children Safe in Education 2023 (KCSiE 2023) Paragraph 138).
+Our academy's approach to online safety, including appropriate filtering and monitoring on academy devices and networks is reflected in this Child Protection Policy, including awareness of the ease of access to mobile phone networks (see Keeping Children Safe in Education 2024 (KCSiE 2024) Paragraph 138).

 Our DSL team have the lead responsibility for the academy's approach to online safety, including monitoring and filtering.
 This area is overseen and regularly reviewed by the Academy Governing Body and informed by L.E.A.D.
 IT.
-The academy will pay particular attention to the number of pupils in the academy and their age range to ensure that appropriate filters are implemented.
+We will pay particular attention to the number of children in the academy and their age range to ensure that appropriate filters are implemented.

 The Academy Governing Body will ensure they maintain oversight of the Online Safety Policy, and the arrangements put in place to ensure appropriate filtering and monitoring on academy devices and network.
-The appropriateness of any filtering and monitoring systems will in part be informed by the risk assessment required by the Prevent Duty (see KCSIE 2023 paragraph138 to147).
+The appropriateness of any filtering and monitoring systems will in part be informed by the risk assessment required by the Prevent Duty (see KCSiE 2024 paragraph138 to147).